Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <h2><a name="_3">Coordinate Reference Systems</a></h2>

-<p>Indexed 3D Scene Layers have to fulfill several, in part conflicting, requirements when it comes
-to the selection of spatial reference systems to use:</p>
+<p>Indexed 3D Scene Layers have to fulfill several requirements when it comes to the selection of spatial reference systems to use:</p>

 <ul>
 	<li>Minimize the need for re-projection on the client side</li>
 	<li>Support data sets with global extent</li>
-	<li>Render easily in Planar (Projected Cartesian) as well as Globe (Geocentric Cartesian) modes</li>
+	<li>Render easily in Planar (Projected Cartesian) as well as Globe (Spherical Coordinates) modes</li>
 	<li>Support local data with very high positional accuracy</li>
 	<li>Support global data sets with high positional accuracy</li>
 </ul>